-Australia’s leading Sports Podiatrist and Director for Footwork Podiatry, Mark Lin, recommends seeing a podiatrist before taking up a new sport, so as to get expert advice on the best type of shoes for your feet.
+Australia’s leading Sports Podiatrist and Director of The Footwork Clinic, Mark Lin, recommends seeing a podiatrist before taking up a new sport, so as to get expert advice on the best type of shoes for your feet.
 “People’s feet are as individual as they are, and shoes that work for one may not work for another.
 Choosing the right shoes for the right activity is also very important, and good ankle support is crucial to avoid excessive stress and potential injuries.

 Investing in the right shoes can save you costly injuries later on.
 A good athletic shoe should provide both ankle and arch support and have a wide toe box that bends upwards, to give your toes plenty of room to move around naturally.
 Undertaking sports on a regular basis in shoes intended as casual wear will result in pain and injury at some point, affect your performance, and potentially cause long-term damage to your feet.”